-LEAPS were first introduced in 1990.
-They were sold exclusively as derivative instruments for stock trading that could be used to extend the options on securities and assets for up to two years.
+LEAPS was first introduced in 1990.
+They were sold exclusively as derivative instruments for stock trading that could extend the options on securities and assets for up to two years.

 Option owners can use the secondary market to sell their options to a third party.
 It can be done either over-the-counter (OTC) or on an options exchange.
 American-style option strike prices are generally fairly close to the market price of the underlying asset.
 The option’s market price varies according to a variety of factors, which include:

-- What analysts/investors believe the likelihood of the asset meeting or exceeding the option’s strike price prior to the expiration
+What analysts/investors believe the likelihood of the asset meeting or exceeding the option’s strike price before the expiration

 Option holders typically don’t possess the extended rights that come with owning the underlying assets the options are attached to.
 The extended rights include income (dividends) and voting rights (shareholders usually get some say within a company, depending largely on how many shares they hold).